Welcome to today's edition of the Rush 24-7 podcast.

 And they're acting like he's from Mars.

-They're acting like who is this guy?
+They're acting like, who is this guy?

 He was just there.

-I've got right here, ladies and gentlemen.
+I've got him right here, ladies and gentlemen.

-I've got the specifics that he has cited latest trip uh holding here in my uh in my formerly nicotine-stained fingers.
+Latest trip holding here in my formerly nicotine-stained fingers.

-So uh interesting, and take it for what it is, but Fwada Jami is somebody worth listening to on this.
+But Fwada Jami is somebody worth listening to on this.

 Be patient.

-It's open line Friday, and so we'll focus on the phones for the time being.
+And so we'll focus on the phones for the time being.

 Moraga, California.

-Stuart, your next, and I'm glad you called, sir.
+And I'm glad you called, sir.

 Rush, do you remember when the timeline for ending a war?